mercierc/pauli/README.md

 Description
 -----------
 The pauli project aims to assist and construct your application around a build image containing all the necessary tools and dependencies your project needs.
-It simplify the use of a reproductible environment for developpement and integration by wrapping docker utilities that would be painfull to do with docker directly, such as: mounting volumes, select the right image, launch an interactice session...
+It simplifies the use of a reproductible environment for developpement and integration by wrapping docker utilities that would be painfull to do with the docker cli directly, such as: mounting volumes, select the right image, launch an interactive session...

 Installation
 -----------